-captures much of the energy in the water column and its ISI mitigation ability improves very slowly.
-By contrast, Fig. 10 shows a more linear-like trend (in dB scale) as a function of M, with MSE gains gradually dropping from -1.5 dB for M = 2 till -0.7 dB for M = 8.
-This suggests that the TRM is still operating in a non-saturated regime where each additional sensor introduces significant spatial diversity.
-Equivalently, impulse responses are sufficiently different between sensors to ensure that QF contributions do not interfere constructively in the sidelobe region.
-Postprocessing by the same DFE of Fig. 8 yields similar MSE improvements, in agreement with other TR experiments11.
+Finally, Fig. 10 shows the evolution of short-term MSE and bit error rate in TRM and TRM+DFE as a function of the number of sensors M, averaged over all packets.
+Array elements are sequentially selected from top, such that by increasing M the size of the aperture increases as well.
+Reported experiments11 indicate that the performance of a long and dense TRM tends to saturate with growing M after an initial rapid improvement, as the device already captures much of the energy in the water column and its ISI mitigation ability improves very slowly.
+By contrast, Fig. 10 shows a more linearlike trend (in decibel scale) as a function of M, with MSE gains dropping from -1.5 dB for M=2 until -0.7 dB for M=8.
+This suggests that the TRM still operates in a nonsaturated regime where each additional sensor introduces significant spatial diversity.
+Equivalently, impulse responses are sufficiently different between sensors spaced 5 m apart to ensure that QF contributions do not interfere constructively in the sidelobe region.
+The reduction in MSE by about 6 dB as M varies between 1 and 8 is consistent with simulation results based on the parameters of Sec.
+III A. Postprocessing by the same DFE of Fig. 8 yields similar MSE improvements, in agreement with other TR experiments.11